 The Cathedral of the Forest

-All Saints Church in Newland is also known as The Cathedral of the Forest which dates back to the 1200s.
-This historic church is home to the Miners Brass a symbol of the Royal Forest of Dean.
+They also know all Saints Church in Newland as The Cathedral of the Forest, which dates back to the 1200s.
+This historic church is home to the Miners Brass, a symbol of the Royal Forest of Dean.

 The Ostrich Inn

 There is one pub in the village called The Ostrich Inn, a dog-friendly place with a restaurant, bar area and a stunning rear beer garden.
-Soft drinks were the order of the day today due to the heat and the distance we planned to hike.
-For food at the ostrich looked delicious and had an impressive and interesting menu.
+Soft drinks were the order of the day today because of the heat and the distance we planned to hike.
+The food at the ostrich looked delicious and had an impressive and interesting menu.

 Newland To Redbrook

 After our break, we went back into the churchyard to get back onto the path.
-Savage Hill was very steep, lucky for us we were heading downhill, turning right onto the bottom to reach French Lane.
-This was a dirt track that was calculated to be the last steep hill we had to climb.
+Savage Hill was very steep.
+Lucky for us we were heading downhill, turning right onto the bottom to reach French Lane.
+This was a dirt track that was to be the last steep hill we had to climb.

-The walk had hedges either side and was shaded, finally, we reached the top and entered the woods.
+The walk had hedges on either side, thus shady.
+Finally, we reached the top and entered the woods.
 Marked on the map were many trails to walk to get to our destination.
 This walk was downhill on Forestry commission tracks, there was evidence and signs about recent forestry work.

-This part could be very muddy on a wet day but luckily it had been relatively dry beforehand.
-Heading downhill into the Wye Valley I spotted the Pennalt Viaduct through the trees, I was happy to see this as was getting hungry and dinner was the other side of the footbridge.
+This part could be very muddy on a wet day, but luckily it had been relatively dry beforehand.
+Heading downhill into the Wye Valley I spotted the Penallt Viaduct through the trees, I was happy to see this as was getting hungry and dinner was the other side of the footbridge.

 We finally reached the village of Redbrook to the north through a lane near the village stores.

-Redbrook is a small village on the River Wye with a village store, a pub called The Bell and over the Pennalt Viaduct footbridge is The Boat Inn.
-It is a very nice village with a riverside park with picnic tables, a play area and tennis courts.
+Redbrook is a small village on the River Wye with a village store, a pub called The Bell and over the Penallt Viaduct footbridge is The Boat Inn.
+It is a delightful village with a riverside park with picnic tables, a play area and tennis courts.
 This is a great place to eat and relax by the river.

 People were wild swimming in the river near to the bridge, a place I have seen mentioned many times on Wild Swimming guides.

-Penallt Viaduct was used in the past for trains to cross the river on the former Wye Valley Railway.
+Trains used Penallt Viaduct in the past to cross the river on the former Wye Valley Railway.
 This bridge marks the border of England and Wales.
 The Wye Valley Railway opened on 1 November 1876 and was 14 miles long.
 There is a single track on this bridge and connected Redbrook on Wye Station with Penallt Halt station.
 Passenger train services finished in 1959.

-Sadly the pub stopped serving food at 2:30 pm so could not eat so had a pint of local cider before souring lunch at the Village Stores in Redbrook.
-The shop was well stocked and had good choices for lunch.
+Sadly, the pub stopped serving food at 2:30 pm so could not eat so had a pint of local cider before souring lunch at the Village Stores in Redbrook.
+The shop was well stocked and had excellent choices for lunch.

 Redbrook To Monmouth

-We spotted a shale beach on the banks and decided was a nice place for a paddle and to try and introduce the puppy to river water.
-A great time was had by all, cooled down and had a little swim.
-This was a very quiet part of the river, the only sign of life was a family in a rubber dingy rafting through the light rapids.
+We spotted a shale beach on the banks and decided was a nice place for a paddle and to introduce the puppy to river water.
+We all had a great time, cooled down and had a little swim.
+This was a quiet part of the river.
+The only sign of life was a family in a rubber dingy rafting through the light rapids.

 After drying off we strolled upstream through more meadows, reaching the derelict Monmouth Viaduct, which is missing the river span.